Heart and Blood Conditions

 Coarctation of the Aorta Treatment Options

-Doctors can treat this condition with cardiac catheterization to open the narrow spot in the aorta (balloon angioplasty) or with surgery to remove that segment of the aorta.
+Doctors can treat this condition with cardiac catheterization to open the narrow spot in the aorta (balloon angioplasty) or with surgery to remove that part of the aorta.
 The treatment plan depends on how severe the coarctation is and if there are other birth defects.

 Some children can have their narrow aorta opened using catheterization instead of surgery.
-This method involves inserting a small tube through an artery or vein and threading it up to the narrowed area.
+This method involves inserting a small tube (catheter) through an artery or vein and threading it up to the narrowed area.
 Then there are two options:

 - A balloon can be inserted through the tube.
 When the balloon is inflated, the aorta is stretched open.
 Then, the balloon is removed.
 This is called balloon dilation.